tjacovich/ADSDataPipeline/README.md

 # Nonbib Processing
 Conceptually, the code reads one line from each of the ~30 input files.
 This yields all the nonbib data for the next bibcode.
 First, it is transformed into a nonbib probobuf and sent to master.
-Second, this nonbib data and the memory caches are used to generate a metrics protobuf that is sent to master.

 Some implementation details complicate this picture.
 Every bibcode does not appear in every file so one can't just read the next line from every file and naively merge.
 Also, in some files the data for a bibcode is spread acroos multiple lines (requiring merging of data).

+# Metrics Processing
+If we have read in cache, as we read the nonbib data one line at a time we can compute the metrics record.

 # Describing And Reading Files
 About 30 files need to be consumed.
 As noted above, due to the properties the files encode and slight variations in file formats, having code to read all the various files can be compliated.
 This code deals with the complications in a single reader class, StandardFileReader in adsdata/reader.py.
+The goal is for the reader to generate "ready to use" data that needs little further massaging.
 It supports a small "description language" where the idiosyncrasies and properties of each file can be explicitly declared.
-The goal is for the reader to generate "ready to use" data that needs little further massaging.
 This is true if you read a file holding scalar data (e.g., refereed), an array of data (e.g., downloads) or a hashtable of data (e.g., relevance or eprint_html).